Nawang17/SyllabusDBserver/README.md

-This is the repo for syllabus server
+This is the repo for SyllabusDB server